Hazel (TV series): Seasons 1–4

-Hazel is a competent, take-charge, live-in maid in the home of the Baxter family.
+The series takes place in an upper-class neighborhood in an unnamed town in the United States, which is described in one episode as a “suburb in the East.”
+Hazel is a competent, take-charge, live-in maid in the home of the Baxter family, which is located at 123 Marshal Road.
 George Baxter (Don DeFore) is a partner in the law firm of Butterworth, Hatch, Noll and Baxter; Hazel calls him "Mr. B".
-George's wife, Dorothy (Whitney Blake), is an interior decorator, whom Hazel nicknames "Missy".
+George's wife, Dorothy (Whitney Blake), is a part-time interior decorator, whom Hazel nicknames "Missy".
 Their son Harold (Bobby Buntrock) is dubbed "Sport" by Hazel.
 The family dog is Smiley.
 Hazel had worked previously with Dorothy's family, and has a close relationship with her.
-Hazel's mother died when she was 14 (she said in one episode) so she had to take care of her own family.
+Despite her cheerful persona, she has experienced hardship.
+Her mother died when she was 14 (she said in one episode) so she had to take care of her own family.
+In addition, the love of her life was Gus Jenkins, a sailor who went abroad and did not communicate with her for 25 years; she keeps a photograph of him on the nightstand next to her bed.
+In the last paragraph of the Hazel Bible, Key imagines her alone in her room in the evening: “This woman, like any other, has plans; she has hopes and dreams.
+Hazel lies in her bed, in her room, in her home.
+And in this home, she is alone.”